molgenis/projects-solve-rd/schemas/rd3_novelepigenome_schema.md

 | patch&#8251; | Subject Releases | One or more RD3 releases associated with the subject | categorical_mref |
 | patch_comment&#8251; | Release Comment | Patch Comment | string |

-### Entity: rd3_novellrwgs_sample
+### Entity: rd3_novelepigenome_sample

-Samples used as input for analyses within Novel Omics LR-WGS
+Samples used as input for analyses within Novel Omics Epigenome

 | Name | Label | Description | Data Type |
 |:---- |:-----|:-----------|:---------|